LukasW352435/INFM_HIL_Interface/Sim_To_DuT_Interface/DuT_Connectors/CANConnector/ReadMe.md

 // Set the interface up and running. ip link set vcan0 up

-// If you want to see the CAN/CANFD messages that are send by the
+// To see the CAN/CANFD messages that are send by the CAN Connector on
-// CAN Connector on the virtual CAN interface open a terminal and
-// use the candump tool.
+// the virtual CAN interface open a terminal and use the candump tool. candump vcan0
-candump vcan0

 // Compile and start the project